NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 19.md

 Now it was the day of preparation for the Passover; it was about the sixth hour.
 And he *said to the Jews, "Behold, your King!"

 ###### 15
 So they cried out, "Away with _Him_, away with _Him_, crucify Him!"
 Pilate *said to them, "Shall I crucify your King?"
-The chief priests answered, "We have no king but Caesar."The Crucifixion
+The chief priests answered, "We have no king but Caesar."

+### The Crucifixion

 ###### 16
 So he then handed Him over to them to be crucified.